Springfield race riot of 1908: Age and weapon

-In his last written statement, James wrote that he was 20 years-old.
-However, a day after he was arrested, the Illinois State Journal reported that James said he was 24-years-old.
-Before he was hanged, James' mother, Katherine Roberts, wrote a letter to Sheriff Werner, noting that James was born on November 28, 1890, making him 17-years-old.
-The letter was introduced in James' trial, but the state fixed James' age to 23-year-old.
+In his last written statement, James wrote that he was 20 years old.
+However, a day after he was arrested, the Illinois State Journal reported that James said he was 24 years old.
+Before he was hanged, James's mother, Katherine Roberts, wrote a letter to Sheriff Werner, noting that James was born on November 28, 1890, making him 17 years old.
+The letter was introduced in James's trial, but the state fixed James's age to 23 years old.

-After James was hanged, Roberts gave an accounting of James' life to Springfield newspapers before she left with his body.
+After James was hanged, Roberts gave an accounting of James's life to Springfield newspapers before she left with his body.
 She maintained that his birthday was November 28, 1890.
 However, on his death certificate, the state recorded him as being 23-years-old.

-Upon James' arrest, Officer Golden was said to have found a "penknife" near where James was found sleeping (though, it was never stated if there was any blood found on the knife).
+Upon James's arrest, Officer Golden was said to have found a "penknife" near where James was found sleeping (though, it was never stated if there was any blood found on the knife).
 It would later be reported that the penknife was found near Ballard's home – "near the place where the death struggle between the two men began."
 However, the small, two-bladed penknife was always determined to be incapable of inflicting the types of wounds that Ballard sustained, in particular the "knife thrust" that punctured his lung and the deep cuts across his arms, below his elbows, that had "severed muscles to the bone."
 Because of this, authorities conceded that they did not know what type of knife was used to kill Ballard, nor was one that was capable ever found.

 When confronted with this discrepancy, the Ballard family dismissed the findings, stating that "the negro used both hands in a manner that seemed to indicate that he had a weapon in each."

 Cause

-Because Springfield was "an average American city," within a state considered to be a "microcosm of the U.S.," and also because the town name, "Springfield," is the most frequently occurring community name in the U.S., with at least one "Springfield" found across 25 of the 50 states, the attacks represented the average white American pathos toward black Americans.
-The attacks in Springfield were the fourth such attacks to occur in an American "Springfield" over a four-year period:
+Springfield was in many ways an average and typical American city and in a state considered to be a "microcosm of the U.S." (and even its name is the most frequently occurring community name in the U.S., with at least one Springfield found in 25 of the 50 states), so the attacks were an expression of average white American attitudes toward black Americans.
+The attacks in Springfield were in fact the fourth such attacks to occur in an American Springfield over a four-year period: